 The length is also worth mentioning.
 At 18 1/2 inches, this watch chain is very wearable.
 You can also adjust the length by clipping the the dog/watch clip to any trombone link.
 The links are solid and have a great palm feel.
 The total weight comes in at a hefty 40.4 grams of gold.

 Lastly, no watch chain necklace is really complete without its dog clip and T-bar.
 This one appears to have its original pair.
 They each have the same mark.
 In fact, each link is marked with 15 and .625 although some seem to have worn a bit and are harder to see.
+The closure is a watch clip on one end and a large bolt ring on the other.
+You can add a charm to either.
+Both open and close properly and securely.

 While doing research on watch chains we discovered that the jewelry trend of wearing a watch chain as a necklace is not new.
 When soldiers left home for the battlefields of WWI, they left their pocket watches and watch chains behind with their girlfriends and wives.
 Women would wear them around their necks to keep them safe and close to the heart.
 Pocket watches began to fade from use as wrist watches, more practical in the trenches, became the standard.